datopian/markdowndb/examples/nextjs-blog/README.md

 ## Step 1: Set Up a Next.js Project

 Begin by creating a Next.js project.
-If Next.js is not installed, execute the following command:
+If Next.js is not installed, execute the following command, and make sure to include Tailwind:

 ```bash
 npx create-next-app nextjs-blog